surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 <center><h1>Visualization</h1></center>

 <b>AcuBi</b> has an ability to create graphics and charts based on the result obtained in reports section.
 Charts displays different type of pictorial representation of the data.
-Acubi keeps query details and visualization configuration data together, so user can see data and visualization charts together when it is shared to them.
+Acubi keeps query details and visualization( Charts) configuration data together, so user can see data and visualization charts together when it is shared to them.

 ## Getting Started With Visualization.

 Let us see in details how to configure visualization.
 Click on <b>Charts</b> tab to configure visualization option for the result obtained.
-This will connect you to visualization section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/52de5df82ef6986d3c2224728e8100490c41ad22/images/New_version5/TD_Visu_Image1.png)
 <b><font color = "Black"> Image 1</b>